Edward Gaylord: Personal life, death and legacy

-Gaylord had several children, including Edward King Gaylord II, Mary Gaylord McClean, Louise Gaylord Bennett and Christy Gaylord Everest.
+Gaylord had two sisters, Virginia and Edith Kinney Gaylord, and several children, including Edward King Gaylord II, Mary Gaylord McClean, Louise Gaylord Bennett and Christy Gaylord Everest.

+He married Italian actress Anna Maria Sandri in 1956.

 Gaylord died of cancer on April 27, 2003, in Oklahoma City, Oklahoma.
 His funeral was held at the National Cowboy & Western Heritage Museum.

-The Daily Oklahoman remained being controlled by the family until the sale in 2011; the news features and editorial position of the paper reflect affiliation with The Washington Examiner, which has the same owner.
+The Daily Oklahoman remained under the Gaylord family's control until the sale in 2011; the news features and editorial position of the paper reflect affiliation with The Washington Examiner, which has the same owner.
 Edward L. Gaylord's daughters Christy Gaylord Everest and Louise Gaylord Bennett remain as board members.
-Both sought an updated look for the paper and seemed to present more frequent opposing viewpoints of issues of public concern.
+Both sought an updated look for the paper and seemed to present more frequent opposing viewpoints on issues of public concern.

-The company that bore his name, Gaylord Entertainment Company, transitioned into a real estate investment trust in 2012.
+The company that bore the family name, Gaylord Entertainment Company, transitioned into a real estate investment trust in 2012.
 As part of a long-term contract giving Marriott International the rights to manage its hotels and adjacent attractions, the company was renamed Ryman Hospitality Properties.
 The Gaylord name transferred to Marriott, and now exists as a brand known as Gaylord Hotels, though RHP continues to own the physical properties.